 Who Should Write User Stories in Agile?

 In the Agile Scrum methodology, user stories play a crucial role in defining product requirements and driving development efforts.
 These concise and user-centric narratives capture the needs and expectations of end-users, serving as a foundation for iterative development.
-However, a common question that arises is, “Who should be responsible for writing user stories in Agile?”
-In this article, we will delve into this topic, explore the roles involved, and discuss best practices for effective user story creation in Agile projects.
-Read on to gain valuable insights into the allocation of responsibilities and optimize your Agile workflow.
+However, a common question that arises is, “Who should write user stories in Agile?”

 Business Analyst